Djokovic to miss rest of 2017 season due to injury

 - Serb has never previously missed a grand slam tournament

-(CNN)Twelve-time grand slam champion Novak Djokovic has decided not to play again during the 2017 season due to long standing elbow injury.
+(CNN)Twelve-time grand slam champion Novak Djokovic has decided not to play again during the 2017 season due to a long standing elbow injury.

 His decision means he will miss the first major tournament of his career -- next month's US Open, which starts at Flushing Meadows on August 28.